Facts about Alan Turing

 Alan Turing Biography

-Alan Turing was also an accomplished competitive runner… Google honored Alan Turning with a Google Doodle on its front page on June 23, 2012 -- the centennial of his birth… In 2019 it was announced that Turing would be the new face of the £50 note.
+Alan Turing was also an accomplished competitive runner… Google honored Alan Turing with a Google Doodle on its front page on June 23, 2012 — the centennial of his birth… In 2019 it was announced that Turing would be the new face of the £50 note.